moorepants/learn-multibody-dynamics/motion.rst

 Kinematical Differential Equations
 ==================================

-In Eq. :math:numref:`eq-nonholonomic-qdot` we show the form of the constraints in terms of :math:`\dot{\bar{q}}`.
-We know that Newton's Second Law :math:`\sum\bar{F} = m\bar{a}` will require acceleration, which is the second time derivative of position.
-Newton's Second Law is a second order differential equation, because it involves these second derivatives.
-Any second order differential equation can be represented by two first order differential equations by introducing a new variable for any first derivative terms.
-We are working towards writing the equations of motion of a multibody system, which are differential equations, in a first order form.
-To do this, we now introduce the variables :math:`u_1, \ldots, u_n` and define them as linear functions of the time derivatives of the generalized coordinates :math:`\dot{q}_1, \ldots,
+In Eq. :math:numref:`eq-nonholonomic-qdot` we show the form of the nonholonomic constraints in terms of :math:`\dot{\bar{q}}`.
+We know that Newton's Second Law :math:`\sum\bar{F} = m\bar{a}` will require calculation of acceleration, which is the second time derivative of position.
+Newton's Second Law is a second order differential equation because it involves these second derivatives.
+Any second order differential equation can be equivalently represented by two first order differential equations by introducing a new variable for any first derivative terms.
+We are working towards writing the equations of motion of a multibody system, which will be differential equations in a first order form.
-\dot{q}_n`.
+To do this, we now introduce the variables :math:`u_1, \ldots, u_n` and define them as linear functions of the time derivatives of the generalized coordinates :math:`\dot{q}_1, \ldots, \dot{q}_n`.
 These variables are called *generalized speeds*.
-They take the
+They take the form:
-form:

 .. math::
    :label: eq-generalized-speeds